Entity Resolution for Healthcare: Patient Matching, Compliance, and Data Quality

 Why is there no universal patient identifier in the United States?

 Since 1998, Congress has maintained a ban on federal funding for a unique patient identifier, citing privacy concerns.
-The MATCH IT Act of 2025 is bipartisan legislation that would establish a framework for patient matching without creating a single national ID number.
-Until legislation is enacted, healthcare organizations rely on probabilistic matching of demographic fields (name, date of birth, address, phone number) through EMPI systems.
+The MATCH IT Act of 2025 would establish a framework for patient matching without creating a single national ID number.
+Until legislation passes, organizations rely on probabilistic matching of demographic fields through EMPI systems.

 Does entity resolution for healthcare need to be on-premise?

-For most healthcare organizations handling protected health information, on-premise or private cloud deployment is strongly preferred.
-HIPAA requires administrative, physical, and technical safeguards over ePHI.
-Sending PHI to a cloud-based entity resolution platform introduces additional compliance requirements (Business Associate Agreements, encryption in transit and at rest, audit logging of external processing).
-On-premise deployment eliminates these complexities by keeping all data within the organization’s security perimeter.
+For most organizations handling protected health information, on-premise or private-cloud deployment is strongly preferred.
+HIPAA requires administrative, physical, and technical safeguards over electronic PHI, and sending PHI to a cloud platform adds Business Associate Agreements, encryption, and external-processing audit requirements.
+On-premise deployment keeps all data within the organization's perimeter.

 What matching accuracy should healthcare organizations target?

-Healthcare entity resolution should target 95%+ precision (to avoid incorrectly merging different patients, which creates clinical safety risk) and 90%+ recall (to ensure the vast majority of true duplicate records are identified).
-Black Book Research data shows that hospitals with EMPI tools achieve 93% correct identification at registration and 85% for externally shared records.
-Records between the auto-match and auto-reject thresholds should route to HIM staff for manual review.
+Healthcare entity resolution should target high precision to avoid incorrectly merging different patients, which creates clinical safety risk, and high recall to catch the vast majority of true duplicates.
+Black Book data shows EMPI-equipped hospitals reach about 93 percent correct identification at registration and 85 percent for externally shared records, with borderline records routed to HIM staff for review.